 The Boston Celtics are a professional basketball team in the National Basketball Association (the NBA).
-The Boston Celtics play in the Atlantic Division of the Eastern Conference with four other teams: the New York Knicks, the New Jersey Nets, the Toronto Raptors and the Philadelphia 76ers.
-Celtics tickets will surely be hard to come by during the 2010-2011 NBA schedule.
+The Boston Celtics play in the Atlantic Division of the Eastern Conference with four other teams: the Brooklyn Nets, the Toronto Raptors, the Philadelphia 76ers and the New York Knicks.
+Nets tickets will surely be hard to come by during the 2014-2015 NBA schedule.

 The Boston Celtics were formed in 1946 and initially played in the Basketball Association of America.
 The Boston Celtics were one of the founding members of the NBA in 1949 when the Basketball Association of America merged with the National Basketball League to form the NBA.
 The Boston Celtics and the New York Knicks are the only 2 original members of the NBA that still play in their original cities.
 The Boston Celtics did not record a winning record in any of its 1st four professional seasons and only made the playoffs once, losing in the 1st round to the Chicago Stags, a team that folded in 1950.
 When the team hired Head Coach Red Auerbach, the fortunes of the Boston Celtics changed for the better.
 Although Red Auerbach initially refused to draft eventual Hall of Famer Bob Cousy, the Boston Celtics later acquired Cousy from the Chicago Stags after the franchise folded for financial reasons.
 Following that acquisition, Red Auerbach also orchestrated the trade of Celtic great and future Hall of Famer Ed Macauley to the St. Louis Hawks for their 1st round draft pick.
 The Boston Celtics used that pick to select Bill Russell and later acquired Tommy Heinsohn, the 1957 NBA Rookie of the Year.
 Cousy, Russell, and Heinsohn formed the talented trio that would bring 11 NBA Championships to the city of Boston.
 The Boston Celtics won their 1st NBA Championship in 1956-1957 with a 4-3 series win over the St. Louis Hawks.
 The Boston Celtics would lose to the Hawks in the NBA Finals the following year, but then the Boston Celtics would advance to and win 8 consecutive NBA Championships from 1958-1959 through 1965-1966.
 And after failing to make the NBA Finals in 1966-1967, the Boston Celtics won back-to-back NBA Championships over the Los Angeles Lakers in 1967-1968 and 1968-1969.
 The Boston Celtics won an incredible 11 NBA Championships in 13 years.